Mexico City Metro overpass collapse: Line 12 issues

 An outbound FE-10 at Calle 11 station.
-Several investigations have found that the train wheels have caused damage to the tracks.
+Several investigations have found that the train wheels caused damage to the tracks.

 Line 12 encountered issues with trains on elevated sections during its construction.
 Before pre-operational testing began, topographic monitoring detected subsidence on several columns.
 Personnel recorded vibrations on the tracks in the Tláhuac area.
 Passenger testing commenced in June 2012; the Metro system noticed damage to approximately 10,000 ties due to vibrations in the following months.
 Operations necessitated speeds as low as 5 km/h on some segments to prevent damage to the tracks.
 A congressional report indicated that coupling unprotected rails with substandard wheels could lead to train derailments, and that Line 12 was officially certified less than an hour prior to its inauguration, despite thousands of unfinished tasks.

-In March 2014, the city government closed the elevated section for twenty months for repairs due to technical and structural faults, and established a special board to investigate the errors that led to it.
+In March 2014, the city government closed the elevated section for 20 months for repairs due to technical and structural faults, and established a special board to investigate the errors that led to it.
 Thirty-three officials and former officials, including Enrique Horcasitas, the director of the Line 12 project, faced sanctions that included disqualifications from public work, fines, or both.

 The administration of Miguel Ángel Mancera, Ebrard's successor, hired SYSTRA in 2014 to conduct an independent investigation and provide a report.
 After reviewing over 2,900 documents and testing the tracks, the team concluded that errors occurred during the "planning, design, construction, and operation" of the line.
 In a non-public report published by SinEmbargo.mx after the collapse, SYSTRA had noted that the wear and tear was unusual for a project that was only two years old, which they attributed to "mediocre quality" work.
 The group concluded that the Metro system would need to address the root causes of the wear to avoid future problems, as repairs would only serve as temporary fixes.
 They notified government authorities that a permanent resolution to the issues was infeasible and recommended developing a maintenance manual customized to the line's requirements for continuous operation.